-Planting and maintaining your tree is important, but easier than you might have imagined!
+Planting and maintaining your tree is easier than you might have imagined!
 There are four key components to tree planting and care:

 The right tree, in the right place!

 - Shading your home can result in energy savings of 20-30%!
-Numerous studies have proven that trees which shade your home will have positive impacts on both your cooling and heating costs.
-PPlanting location is crucial.
-For energy efficiency, trees must be located where buildings will be shaded.
+Numerous studies have proven that shading your home with trees provides positive impacts on both your cooling and heating costs.

-- Deciduous trees (those which drop their leaves seasonally) should be placed on the south face of the home.
+- Deciduous trees (lose leaves seasonally) should be placed on the south face of the home.
 This allows for the best of both worlds – cooling shade in the summer, yet the warming sun can still come through in the winter.

 - Know the mature size of the tree, and place accordingly.
 Many desert trees are naturally smaller, but some species can reach up to 30′ high and 30′ wide!
 Make sure the tree has plenty of room to reach its growth potential.

 - Remember to always look above, below, and around when identifying a location to plant your tree.
-Trees which grow into power lines cause electrical outages and increase maintenance costs.
-Trees planted near to underground utilities, particularly water and sewer lines, can also result in costly damages.
-Be aware of nearby sidewalks and/or driveways.
+Trees should always be planted at a safe distance from overhead lines and underground utilities to avoid power outages, busted pipes, or other costly damages.
+Also be aware of nearby sidewalks and driveways.

-- It’s a good idea to always call Blue Stake (811) to locate underground utilities before planting.
+- We recommend that participants call Blue Stake (811) to locate underground utilities before planting.
 The Blue Stake service is fast, easy, and free!

 How should I plant my tree?